ndf-zz/fletchck/README.md

 --- | --- | ---
-hostname | str | Hostname or IP address of target service port | int | TCP port of target service timeout | int | Socket timeout in seconds timezone | str | Timezone for schedule and notification selfsigned | bool | If set, TLS sessions will not validate service certificate tls | bool | (smtp) If set, call starttls to initiate TLS
+hostname | str | Hostname or IP address of target service port | int | TCP port of target service timeout | int | Timeout in seconds timezone | str | Timezone for schedule and notification selfsigned | bool | If set, TLS sessions will not validate service certificate tls | bool | (smtp) If set, call starttls to initiate TLS